Rochester Institute of Technology: History

 The university began as a result of an 1891 merger between Rochester Athenæum, a struggling literary society founded in 1829 by Colonel Nathaniel Rochester and associates, and The Mechanics Institute, a Rochester school of practical technical training for local residents founded in 1885 by a consortium of local businessmen including Captain Henry Lomb, co-founder of Bausch & Lomb.
 The name of the merged institution at the time was called Rochester Athenæum and Mechanics Institute (RAMI).
-The Mechanics Institute was considered as the surviving school and took over The Rochester Athenaeum's 1829 founding charter.
+The Mechanics Institute was considered as the surviving school and took over The Rochester Athenæum's 1829 founding charter.
 From the time of the merger until 1944, many of its students, administration and faculty staff alike, not only celebrated the former Mechanics Institute's 1885 founding charter, but its former name as well.
-In 1944, the school changed its name to Rochester Institute of Technology, re-established The Athenaeum's 1829 founding charter and became a full-fledged research university.
+In 1944, the school changed its name to Rochester Institute of Technology, re-established The Athenæum's 1829 founding charter and became a full-fledged research university.

 The university originally resided within the city of Rochester, New York, proper, on a block bounded by the Erie Canal, South Plymouth Avenue, Spring Street, and South Washington Street (approximately 43.152632°N 77.615157°W).
 Its art department was originally located in the Bevier Memorial Building.
 By the middle of the twentieth century, RIT began to outgrow its facilities, and surrounding land was scarce and expensive; additionally, in 1959, the New York Department of Public Works announced a new freeway, the Inner Loop, was to be built through the city along a path that bisected the university's campus and required demolition of key university buildings.
-In 1961, an unanticipated donation of $3.27 million ($ today) from local Grace Watson, for whom RIT's dining hall was later named, allowed the university to purchase land for a new 1300 acre campus several miles south along the east bank of the Genesee River in suburban Henrietta.
+In 1961, a donation of $3.27 million from local Grace Watson, for whom RIT's dining hall was later named, allowed the university to purchase land for a new 1300 acre campus several miles south along the east bank of the Genesee River in suburban Henrietta.
 Upon completion in 1968, the university moved to the new suburban campus, where it resides today.